Washington and Wagner host Saint Francis (PA) - WTOP News

 Loretto, Pennsylvania; Monday, 7 p.m.
 EST

-BOTTOM LINE: Wagner visits Saint Francis (PA) after Taleah Washington scored 24 points in Wagner’s 71-63 victory over the Mercyhurst Lakers.
+BOTTOM LINE: Wagner plays Saint Francis (PA) after Taleah Washington scored 24 points in Wagner’s 71-63 victory over the Mercyhurst Lakers.

-The Red Flash have gone 2-5 at home.
-Saint Francis (PA) is seventh in the NEC scoring 53.2 points while shooting 39.2% from the field.
+The Red Flash have gone 2-5 in home games.
+Saint Francis (PA) has a 1-1 record in one-possession games.

-The Seahawks have gone 2-2 against NEC opponents.
-Wagner is seventh in the NEC with 20.3 defensive rebounds per game led by Julia Fabozzi averaging 4.6.
+The Seahawks are 2-2 in NEC play.
+Wagner is fourth in the NEC scoring 60.2 points per game and is shooting 39.1%.

-Saint Francis (PA) is shooting 39.2% from the field this season, 3.4 percentage points lower than the 42.6% Wagner allows to opponents.
-Wagner’s 39.1% shooting percentage from the field this season is 3.3 percentage points lower than Saint Francis (PA) has given up to its opponents (42.4%).
+The Red Flash and Seahawks meet Monday for the first time in conference play this season.

-TOP PERFORMERS: Natalie Johnson is scoring 8.2 points per game with 1.9 rebounds and 1.4 assists for the Red Flash.
+TOP PERFORMERS: Marina Artero is averaging 1.6 points for the Red Flash.

 LAST 10 GAMES: Red Flash: 4-6, averaging 58.9 points, 32.4 rebounds, 14.0 assists, 5.2 steals and 2.1 blocks per game while shooting 42.3% from the field.
 Their opponents have averaged 67.2 points per game.